Werner Habicht

 Werner Habicht (29 January 1930 – 5 November 2022) was a German scholar of English literature and culture and an internationally acclaimed authority in the field of Shakespeare studies in particular.
-During his academic career, he held Chairs in English Studies at the Universities of Heidelberg (1966–70), Bonn (1970-78), and Würzburg (1978–95).
+During his academic career, he held Chairs in English Studies at the Universities of Heidelberg (1966–70), Bonn (1970–78), and Würzburg (1978–95).
 Between 1976 and 1987 he was President of the West German branch of the German Shakespeare Society (Deutsche Shakespeare-Gesellschaft).

 Education

-Born in 1930 in Schweinfurt, Habicht studied English and Romance Studies at the Ludwig Maximilian University (LMU) in Munich, Johns Hopkins University in Baltimore, MD, and the Universities of Paris and Bristol.
+Born in 1930 in Schweinfurt, Habicht studied English and Romance Studies at LMU Munich, Johns Hopkins University in Baltimore, MD, and the universities of Paris and Bristol.
 After completion of the teacher-training ‘Staatsexamen’ in 1954, he was awarded his doctorate at the LMU in 1957, and – following a period as a Research Associate at both the LMU and the Free University of Berlin – achieved Habilitation in Munich in 1965.